michael-r-may/XCode-FileNew/README.md

 ### Enable Bitcode (ENABLE_BITCODE)
 TBC

+### Pendantic Warnings (GCC_WARN_PEDANTIC)
+As the description of the flag tells you (Issue all the warnings demanded by strict ISO C and ISO C++).
+Now, you might never write a line of C or C++ in your app (Swift FTW!) but having this enabled means that if you do decide to head down that route someday (maybe via a third party library, or using a [shared core](http://oleb.net/blog/2014/05/how-dropbox-uses-cplusplus-cross-platform-development/)) then you've already set do not do bad things.

 ### Treat Warnings As Errors (GCC_TREAT_WARNINGS_AS_ERRORS)
 If you turn this on before you write a single line of code, your app will still compile without problem.
 Then you get to feel all ninja/god/rockstar/jedi/whatever-stokes-your-ego that you [turned things up to 11](https://en.wikipedia.org/wiki/Up_to_eleven).